r1ddle1/nvidia-driver-installer/README.md

 Okay.
 I was tired of not being able to install new nvidia drivers.
 So I've created this python3 script that helps people to install the latest nvidia drivers.

 # Plans
-We need to add support for Manjaro and other oses.
+We need to make GUI version of this program